Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 ## Class Learning Objectives/Competencies (5 min)

+And the end of this class, you should be able to...

-1. Be able to explain how memory management works in Swift, including when and why to use Strong, Weak, or Unowned
+1. Explain how memory management works in Swift, including when and why to use Strong, Weak, or Unowned
-2. Recognize strong reference cycles (retain cycles)
+2. Identify and resolve strong reference cycles (retain cycles)
 3. Demonstrate knowledge of:
 - how weak references can be used to break reference cycles
-- to use built-in tools and techniques to find memory leaks caused by retain cycles
+- how to use built-in tools and techniques to find memory leaks caused by retain cycles

 ## Initial Exercise (10 min)